 pregnant

-bipolar I after stabilization of acute episode: nonpregnant (including rapid cycling and mixed features)
+bipolar I after stabilization of acute episode (including rapid cycling but without mixed features): nonpregnant

-bipolar II after stabilization of acute episode: nonpregnant
+bipolar II after stabilization of acute episode (including rapid cycling but without mixed features): nonpregnant

 after stabilization of acute episode: pregnant